touristdave69/touristdave69/README.md

 ### Hello Friend 👋
-The profile is a work in progress still... links and projects will be uploaded soon
+The profile is a work in progress still... links and projects will be uploaded soon once i figure out how to use Github

-**touristdave69/touristdave69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+# --Me:

 - 🔭 I’m currently working on ... getting a better understanding of DEVOPS
 - 🌱 I’m currently learning ...
-DEVOP projects on AWS ** 📫 How to reach me: ...
+DEVOP projects on AWS
 - 😄 Pronouns: Pendejo
 - ⚡ Fun fact: ...
 I shoot and edit music videos/ videos for fun -->